Gin botanicals explained

 From Sri Lanka, cinnamon is commonly used to give a spicy edge to gin.
 Like cassia, it is tree bark rolled into quills.

 The almond tree is closely related to the peach tree and native to South-West Asia.
 Two types of almond - sweet and bitter, are used in gin - both are hard and must be ground before use.
 Almonds have a high essential oil content and give gin an almond/marzipan, nutty, soapy and spicy flavour.
 Almond also adds to the overall mouth feel of gin.
-Almond contains trace amounts of arsenic, which along with nut protein does not come over during distillation so gin is not hazardous for people with nut allergies.
+Almond contains trace amounts of cyanide, which along with nut protein does not come over during distillation so gin is not hazardous for people with nut allergies.

 These pods come from an aromatic plant which grows in the Malabar region of south-western India and contains numerous tiny black seeds.
 Of the two varieties, green and black, the green are most widely used as they are considered more delicate.
 Cardamom adds a spicy, citrusy, almost eucalyptus flavour to gin.